kookhh0827/PostechMeal/README.md

 - ⚡️ Next.js 14 with App Router
 - ⚛️ React 18
+- 🛢️ Supabase and Supabase.js — Database SaaS and framework
 - ✨ TypeScript
 - 💨 Tailwind CSS 3 — Configured with CSS Variables to extend the **primary** color
 - 🃏 Jest — Configured for unit testing